Anxiety Resources: Find a Therapist & Get Help

 If even one of these resonates with you, it's worth reaching out.
 You don't need to check every box: If your anxiety is specifically related to AI and technology fears, social situations, or career concerns, those pages offer targeted self-help you can try alongside professional support.
 If you're experiencing derealization or psychosis-like symptoms related to AI, please seek professional help promptly — those symptoms respond well to treatment but rarely resolve on their own.

-- Anxiety or panic attacks are happening more frequently or intensely
+- Anxiety or panic attacks are happening more frequently or intensely — whether from fear of AI job displacement or other causes

-- You're avoiding important activities, places, or people because of anxiety
+- You're avoiding important activities, places, or people because of anxiety — including avoiding learning new skills because it feels hopeless

 - Self-help techniques aren't providing enough relief